shawnthompson/resume/jobs/CSD16J-014622-000313/cover-letter.md

 The Web Experience Toolkit (WET) recently became Service Canada's responsibility and without much knowledge on how the system worked, I had to think analytically on ways to keep the system working flawlessly with the little knowledge I already had about the system.

-Often when prioritizing tasks I use analytical thinking to determine how much time it will take to accomplish a task, any efficient solutions and fit them into my daily schedule.
+Often when prioritizing tasks I use analytical thinking to determine how much time it will take to accomplish a task, any efficient solutions and where I can fit them into my daily schedule.
 I start the morning by organizing my tasks by priority, time it will take and if I can get a colleague to help with any of my tasks.

-Because of my analytical thinking, colleagues always come to me to help problem solve their WET issues.
+Because of my my ability to solve problems quickly, colleagues always come to me to help problem solve their WET issues.

 ## Personal Suitability